Why It’s Important to Work with a Licensed Landscape Contractor in Asheville

 4. Licensed Landscape Contractors Work with Utility Companies

 A licensed landscape contractor works closely with local utility companies to avoid damaging utility wiring above and below ground.
 Many states have laws in place stating that a licensed contractor needs to contact the proper utility company before beginning any work to prevent interference with above or below-ground wiring, pipes, etc.

 This process isn’t just for convenience; it’s also for safety.
 Working with utility companies means that a company won’t accidentally hit water or gas lines or interfere with dangerous electrical wiring.
 Licensed contractor guidelines also prevent problems in the future that could arise if an unlicensed company wasn’t so diligent about looking into these issues before beginning your project.

 5. Licensed Landscape Contractors Know How to Keep Plants and Soil Healthy

 Finally, a licensed landscape contractor must have expert knowledge about the areas in which they work and the natural habitats that exist there.
 They’ll know how to work with native plants and soil to maintain their health while incorporating them into your landscape.
-This knowledge is essential for your contractor to have to prevent damage to natural habitats, plants, and even animal life from soil erosion.
+This knowledge is essential for your contractor to have to protect damage to natural habitats, plants, and even animal life.

 The North Carolina Landscape Contractors’ Licensing Board, for example, maintains strict guidelines for mulching, setting plants, pruning trees and limbs, staking trees, and planting turf.
 Your contractor must also explain to you the process for selecting native seed, establishing grasses and plants, and mulching or using another temporary cover to help establish seed.